<Bolz.dev/>

 descriptionstringNoWhat the agent does (up to 2000 chars)

-categorystringNoairlines, government, banking, telecom, healthcare, ecommerce, education, real-estate
+categorystringNoai-assistants, utilities, airlines, banking, healthcare, ecommerce, education, telecom, government, real-estate

 supported_localesstring[]NoLanguage codes, e.g. ["en", "ar", "ru"].
 Defaults to ["en"]